About Mary Rose Museum

 The Mary Rose was built between 1509 and 1511 and was amongst the largest and most advanced warships of the time, being one of the first to carry heavy guns.
 King Henry VIII favoured the Mary Rose and she was to serve in a series of conflicts including against the French and the Scottish.

 On 19 July 1545, the Mary Rose sank in the Solent during a clash with the French fleet.
 The King himself witnessed her demise.
-She would only be discovered again in the 1970’s and recovered in 1982.
+There are numerous theories as to why the vessel sank, although none have been unanimously confirmed.
+The Mary Rose would only be discovered again in the 1970’s and recovered in 1982.

-After being salvaged, the Mary Rose was held at Portsmouth Historic Dockyard.
-However, her hull has now been removed from public view in preparation for the building of a new museum, due to open in 2012.
+After being salvaged in 1982, the wreckage of the Mary Rose was held at Portsmouth Historic Dockyard.
+In 2012, her hull was removed from public view and is now on display at the Mary Rose Museum.

 Today, the hull of the Mary Rose is on full view to the public, held in a large hall at the centre of the museum.

 Visitors can view the Mary Rose from three galleries, seeing how the men of the Mary Rose lived, worked and fought in the dramatic audio-visual display.

 Whether you’re interested in the lives of the officers, the ordinary sailors, or even the ship’s dog, you don’t just get a window into their lives, The Mary Rose opens a door to the world of 1545.

 Visitors can also see thousands of genuine Tudor objects, from the large bronze and iron ship’s guns, to personal items like wooden bowls and nit combs, which recreate life on board with an authenticity no other attraction can provide.